-Other meals that work well cooked in bulk and frozen ahead of time include chili, spaghetti, and soups.
+Other meals that work well, cooked in bulk and frozen ahead of time, include chili, spaghetti, and soups.
 Additionally, cooking hot dogs over the open flame or burgers on the grill are always crowd-pleasers.
-Chicken breasts on the grill are also an economic option that will please the masses.
+Chicken breasts on the grill are also an economical option that will please the masses.

 Eggs, bacon, and toast are also very easy to cook in bulk at the campground and can easily be made in cast iron skillets or flat-top grills.
 Additionally, deli-style lunch meat can go a long way and is enjoyed by most.

 10. Fuel, Wood, and Charcoal